forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 ##### Urban
 * not segregated by mobility (but by social factors) which yields a different segmentation for each factor
 * life is often indoors but distributed.
 * People belong to different clusters trough a day
+* High population densities which are often associated with dense [living conditions](#living-conditions) are common.

 #### Observations
 * In less densely populated provinces (more rural and smaller cities) the Covid-waves are more steep and shorter i.e. the incidence curve is more peaked compared to the incidence curves in large cities (Observation and simulations by [Rader,Scarpino et al](#summary-rader,scarpino)).